-This paper will be presented at the 2018 Municipal Finance Conference on July 16 & 17, 2018.
+This paper was presented at the 2018 Municipal Finance Conference on July 16 & 17,2018.
 The conference is a collaboration of the Brookings Institution’s Hutchins Center on Fiscal and Monetary Policy, the Brandeis International Business School’s Rosenberg Institute of Public Finance, Washington University in St. Louis’s Olin Business School, and the University of Chicago’s Harris Institute of Public Policy.
 It aims to bring together academics, practitioners, issuers, and regulators to discuss recent research on municipal capital markets and state and local fiscal issues.

 |Use of proceeds||Green ($ M)||Ordinary ($ M)|